Esri/geodev-hackerlabs/README.md

 * [ArcGIS Online Help - Documentation and Tutorials](http://doc.arcgis.com/en/arcgis-online/)
 * [jsBin - Interactive JS coding](http://jsbin.com)

-> If you are brand new to ArcGIS, we recommend that you use your **new developer account** to sign into to [ArcGIS.com](https://www.arcgis.com) to learn how to [make your first map](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm), and [developers.arcgis.com](http://developers.arcgis.com) to learn how to create and manage apps.
+> If you are brand new to ArcGIS, we recommend that you use your developer account to sign into [developers.arcgis.com](http://developers.arcgis.com) to explore all of the resources above and then sign into [ArcGIS.com](https://www.arcgis.com) to learn how to [create your first map](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm).

 ## Labs

 The labs start from ground-zero and work through the Data - Design - Develop process.
-In this example we will use Portland open data, but feel free to use your own data to build your own custom apps and solutions.
+In this case we use Portland open data, but feel free to use your own to build your own custom solutions.

-To get started, follow along with the **[Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs)** or just jump into the labs below.
+Let's get started!

+> You might find it helpful to follow along with the [Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs).

 ![Steps](./geodev-hackerlabs-apps.png)

 ### 1. Data

-These labs show you how to use ArcGIS Online to import, create and manage your data in the cloud.
+These labs show you how to use ArcGIS Online to import, create and manage data in the cloud.
 All maps, layers and services referred to as `items`.
 All items contain metadata.
 With ArcGIS Online you can import datasets, share them, explore the REST API, enrich your data with social-economic information, perform spatial analyses and much, much more.

 * [Import Data](./data/import_data.md)
 * [Create and Edit Data](./data/create_and_edit_data.md)